Frequently Asked Questions

 Privacy and aesthetic value for homeowners will be prioritized.

-If not enough funds are raised, will donators receive refunds?
+If sufficient funds are not raised, will donors receive refunds?

 Will donations be tax deductible?